Báez 4 for 4, Pillar slam, Mets hit 4 HRs to beat Nats 13-6

 TRAINER’S ROOM

-Mets: Manager Luis Rojas said OF Dominic Smith is expected to be activated from the bereavement list Monday or Tuesday. … Rojas said C Chance Sisco was available in a “limited capacity.”
+Mets: Rojas said OF Dominic Smith is expected to be activated from the bereavement list Monday or Tuesday. … Rojas said C Chance Sisco was available in a “limited capacity.”
 Sisco left Friday’s game after a collision at home plate in the ninth inning. … New York optioned INF Travis Blankenhorn to Triple-A Syracuse.

 Nationals: Washington placed OF Gerardo Parra (right knee inflammation) on the 10-day injured list and recalled LHP Josh Rogers from Triple-A Rochester. … C Keibert Ruiz was out of the lineup with soreness after taking a foul off his knee Saturday. … Manager Dave Martinez said INF Jordy Mercer (left calf strain) is running better and taking grounders, but might need a rehabilitation assignment before being activated.